 All medical care is based on “overtreatment” since we are still unable to accurately predict who will benefit with certainty from any medical intervention.
 Regardless, screening leads to early detection, which saves lives.
 Screening is not responsible for “overdiagnosis.”
 Women should not be deprived of life-saving screening because of the cost or that the tool is not perfect in detection.

 In conclusion, we need to stop the confusion.
 Of note, the ACS guidelines say that health insurers should cover all mammograms, regardless of the age of the patient or the frequency of the screening.
-The American College of Radiology (ACR) and Digital Mammography Specialists recommends screening mammography should begin at age 40.
+The American College of Radiology (ACR) and WIS recommend screening mammography should begin at age 40.
 The evidence supports early detection.
 Screening mammography starting at age 40 is our best tool in the fight against breast cancer.
 It works!